LinuxKunaL/Free-AI-Image-Generation/README.md

 - Special thanks to lexica.art for providing the real images used in GigaFoto.
 - Hat tip to the open-source community for the amazing tools and libraries used in this project.

-Remember to replace placeholders such as `your-username` and customize the content according to your project structure and details.
-Add additional sections or details based on your project's specific requirements.